kerzox/Ant-Simulation/README.md

 The Swarm behaviour is them created by each "ant" communicating with any "ant" within its radius, if the talking "ant" finds that another "ant" has a higher step count to any goal it will inform that "ant" to change direction to itself as well as set their counter to its own counter value.

+Changing the random value in the MoveObjects will make the ants better at following Small goal distances will also improve the swarming